-Although a national benchmark has been established for radiotherapy, one has not been established for chemotherapy.
 British Columbia's performance in delivering timely access to cancer care is excellent.
 Through the British Columbia Cancer Agency, over 90 per cent of patients receive their first round of radiation therapy within four weeks of being ready to treat.

-However, access to cancer treatment remains an important performance indicator for the Ministry.
-Demand for radiotherapy and chemotherapy are growing driven by the aging population and increases in the prevalence and incidence of cancer.
+However, access to radiotherapy remains an important performance indicator for the Ministry.
+Demand for radiotherapy is growing driven by the aging population and increases in the prevalence and incidence of cancer.
 The Northern Cancer Control Strategy - including a new Cancer Centre in Prince George due to open in 2012 - will expand cancer care services, including radiotherapy, for B.C.'s northern residents.